mercari/mercari-engineering-ladder/en/MG4.md

 Encourages members to create personal growth OKRs and makes sure the team workload allows members to use some time for self-improvement (study groups, conferences, reading, etc.).

 Learns and applies **high-level** management skills such as **inclusive** communication skills **for diverse teams,** goal setting **according to each member's level**, and **effective** one-on-one/performance review frameworks.

+## Move Fast for Engineers
+**Plans and implements measures to increase speed and quality in development affecting the goals of multiple teams, products, or divisions.**

+Works to improve code quality and eliminate technical debt, thereby **establishing** highly productive development processes **in their division or across teams.** Contributes to improving the **division's** development productivity by sharing skills and experience.
+**Examples: iterative/autonomous development, scalable development, and experience in infrastructure domains.**

+**Leads technical decision-making in development that impacts multiple teams, products, or divisions, and makes decisions swiftly** without getting bogged down in endless consensus-building. **Gathers data-backed evidence through proofs of concept (PoCs), testing, and external research to enable fact-based decisions.**

+### [Engineering Manager Skills]

+**Improves collaboration among multiple teams** and increases development speed.

+Improves development productivity **in multiple teams or projects** by optimizing development processes and fostering member growth.

+**Adapts efficient and consistent decision-making processes across teams and projects to improve the speed and quality of decisions.**
+Makes swift decisions based on trade-offs between requirements, schedules, and technical approaches.